 This bill amends existing Washington state laws regarding the use of local real estate excise tax revenues to include airport capital projects as an allowable expenditure.
-Specifically, it modifies RCW 82.46.010 and RCW 82.46.035 to allow counties and cities to use these tax revenues for the planning, construction, and improvement of airports that are part of the Washington aviation system plan or the national plan of integrated airport systems, provided they have fewer than 10,000 annual enplanements.
-Additionally, the bill clarifies that the installation or improvement of fuel systems for leaded fuel distribution at airports is not included as a capital project.
+Specifically, it modifies RCW 82.46.010 and RCW 82.46.035 to allow counties and cities to utilize these tax revenues for the planning, construction, and improvement of airports that are part of the Washington aviation system plan or the national plan of integrated airport systems, provided they have fewer than 10,000 annual enplanements.
+Additionally, the bill clarifies that the installation or improvement of fuel systems for the distribution of leaded fuel at airports is not included as a capital project under this definition.

 Substitute Bill: 82.46.010, 82.46.035